flexcompute/tidy3d/README.md

 You can find your API key in the [web interface](ehttp://tidy3d.simulation.cloud)

-After signing in and navigating to the account page, copy the API key for the next steps.
+After signing in and navigating to the account page by clicking the "user" icon on the left-hand side, copy the API key from the button on the right-hand side of the page.

 To set up the API key to work with Tidy3D, we need to store it either in the `~/.tidy3d/config` file or an environment variable.